-Planning ahead and packing properly will make your experience at the airport much quicker and easier.
+Planning ahead and packing properly will make your experience at the airport both quicker and easier.
 Review the lists below to know what you can pack in carry-on and checked baggage before arriving at the airport.
 Please note, even if an item is generally permitted, it may be subject to additional screening or not allowed through the checkpoint if it triggers an alarm during the screening process, appears to have been tampered with, or poses other security concerns.

 For a complete list of prohibited items please visit:

 A quart-sized bag of liquids, aerosols, gels, creams and pastes are allowed through the checkpoint, however, these are limited to 3.4 ounces (100 ml) or less per item.
 This is also known as the 3-1-1 liquids rule.
 Containers that are larger than 3.4 ounces (100ml) regardless of amount inside must be in checked baggage.
-Any liquid, aerosol, gel, cream or paste that alarms during screening will require additional screening
+Any liquid, aerosol, gel, cream or paste that alarms during screening will require additional screening.

 For exempted items please visit: